fabula-ui/docs/pages/components/modal-body/en/properties.md

 # Properties

-The modal footer component is an extension of the modal section component.
+The modal body component is an extension of the modal section component.
 View its properties [here](/docs/components/modal-section)